 Acromegaly is the result of excessive growth hormone production in skeletally mature patients, most commonly from a pituitary adenoma.
-The same excess in growth hormone in individuals whose epiphyses have not fused will result in gigantism (excessively tall stature).
+The same excess of growth hormone in individuals whose epiphyses have not fused will result in gigantism (excessively tall stature).

 Acromial apohysiolysis is a finding on shoulder MRI that may be encountered in patients with an unfused acromial apophysis.
 It is associated with athletes in throwing sports.

 Presents with superior shoulder tenderness in a patient <25 years old, often in a young throwing ...

-The shape of the acromion had been initially divided into three types (which was known as the Bigliani classification 3), to which a fourth has been added 2.
+The shape of the acromion had been initially divided into three types (which was known as the Bigliani classification) 3, to which a fourth has been added 2.
 They are used as a standardized way of describing the acromion, as well as predicting to a degree the incidence of impingement.